Find a Western Exterminator near you

 Call us for a free quote at 800-937-8398

 Grass spiders.
 Maybe you’ve heard of them.
 Maybe you’ve misidentified them as wolf spiders or hobo spiders.
 Either way, living in the Western United States, you’ve probably seen one.
 As their name suggests, they tend to hang out in the grass.
-However, they sometimes find their way into homes and business.
+However, they sometimes find their way into homes and businesses.
 The grass spider is a shy creature, so if you happen to spot one, don’t expect it to stay around for long.
 Read on to discover all you should know about this elusive arachnid.

 If you have too many spiders around your home, you might have an infestation.
 There may also be underlying problems with other pest insects that spiders are feeding on.
 Either way, a Western Exterminator pest control specialist can inspect your property and help get rid of spiders and prevent their return inside your home.
 Contact your local Western Exterminator office today.